Deterministic Chaos vs Integrable Models: Chaotic Behavior in Integrable Field Theories

 \subsection{The sine-Gordon Model}

 The previous considerations also apply to other integrable PDEs.
 Here we consider another famous example: the sine-Gordon model.
 This model can also be solved with the inverse scattering method.
-Therefore, due to the instability of the inverse scattering problem, we should observe some chaotic property.
-In particular we expect chaos to arise in the map from the initial configuration to the space of conserved charges.
-At the quantum level we propose the following interpretation.
-The sine-Gordon model has a factorized S-matrix describing the scattering between solitons.
-While we are not claiming that this $S$-matrix is chaotic, we propose that the map from a given intial quantum state to the basis of states with defined soliton number does indeed display chaotic features.
+Therefore, due to the instability of the inverse scattering problem, we should observe similar properties as the one witnessed above.
+In particular we expect an arbitrary magnification of the errors in the map from the initial configuration to the space of conserved charges.
+While the phenomenon studied here pertains purely to the classical theory, we allow ourselves to make some speculation on its quantum version.
+The quantum sine-Gordon model has a factorized S-matrix describing the scattering between solitons.
+While we are not claiming that this $S$-matrix is chaotic, we propose that the map from a given initial quantum state to the basis of states with defined soliton number is indeed unstable.
 In other words, we expect that a slight deformation of the initial state might lead to the appearance of an arbitrarily large number of additional solitons.
 These will participate in the scattering process, and thus drastically change its outcome.

 Let us play the same game we did for the KdV equation and evaluate numerically the first few conserved charges for slightly different initial conditions.
 We will consider the sine-Gordon equation in the ``light-cone'' form